 It’s the best of both worlds, right in between light and thoughtful drilling, and rough and tough sparring.
 It’s almost like Dr. Hulk if you think about it: Using your brain to think about what to do in the situation and using your brawn to get out of it.
 You can even do positional sparring the whole week until the last day when you can combine all your techniques in a roll.

 4. Drill instructional videos

-What’s nice about BJJ is that there are so many resources to get better including videos (Free and not free), that you can use to improve your jiu-jitsu.
-(I need to get more into watching videos, as that is how I started to understand jiu-jitsu more).
-As you know, you can go on YouTube to get free videos from some of the most famous bjj athletes in both gi and no-gi.
-There are also places like BJJ fanatics and flo grappling to get great training videos that you need to pay for.
-There is also, that one guy in the gym (especially if you live in China) that has all the videos on a hard drive that you can ask.
+What’s nice about BJJ is that there are so many resources, (both free and not free), that you can use to improve your jiu-jitsu, including videos.
+As you know, you can go on YouTube to get free videos in both gi and no-gi from popular jiu-jitsu athletes and creators.
+But these videos are often abridged and don't give you the full context of the techniques.
+There are also places like BJJ fanatics and flo grappling to get great training videos that give you all the details you need for a price.
+There is also, that one guy in the gym (especially if you live in China) that always has a video library of techniques somewhere.
 You might not know him personally, but there is THAT guy in every gym.

-In terms of open mat, you can take the video of your choosing to open mat and drill with someone.
+In terms of open mat, you can take the video of your choosing, and drill with someone.
 Of course, watch the video before getting to open mat, but while you’re there, you can watch a part, practice it with your partner, and go onto the next part.
 If you want to make it more of a class, then you can add the positional sparring aspect after you’ve gone over everything.